 Keith was raised in Wembley, London.
 He was a failure at school, except for music.
 He left at 15.
 He was the drummer with The Escorts, and then The Beachcombers, and joined The Who in 1964.
 He was married to a woman from 1966 to 1973.

 A heterosexual drag queen, his favourite drag was as the Queen.
-As Dougal Butler, his personal assistant puts it, Moonie 'frequently takes it into his head to act the ginger beer, especially if he can get hold of a dress or two'.
+As Dougal Butler, his personal assistant puts it, Moonie 'frequently takes it into his head to act the ginger beer, esp

 In the movies he portrayed a groupie who dressed as a nun in Frank Zappa's 200 Motels, 1971, wicked Uncle Ernie in Tommy, 1975, and a dress designer given to sampling the product in Mae West's Sextet, 1978.
 The tabloid press relished tales of Moon on the road with a pal referred to as Barry the Poof and his transvestite boyfriend.